doaa831/Mask_Detection/README.md

 # Mask_Detection
 The Face Mask Detection System relies on the concepts of Computer vision and Deep learning using OpenCV and Tensorflow / Keras in order to detect face masks in still images as well as in real-time video streams.
+So this system can be used in real-time applications that require face mask detection for safety purposes due to the Covid-19 virus outbreak.
+This project can be combined with integrated systems for application in airports, railway stations, offices, schools and public places to ensure that public safety guidelines are followed.

 # Dataset
 The dataset used can be downloaded here - [Click to Download ](https://drive.google.com/file/d/1NxxBwcPipK28TwKlpVKZSRXkvO-Twi_V/view?usp=sharing)